Step Back in Time

 The canal was 108 miles long (Honesdale, PA to Kingston, NY) and contained 108 locks, 22 aqueducts, 136 bridges, 22 reservoirs, 16 dams and 14 feeders.

 The quest to develop a park began in 1969, when the County on advice from the Sullivan County Park and Recreation Commission acquired 4 acres of property that consisted of the canal, towpath and Locks 42, 43, and 44.
 In 1986, Orange and Rockland Utilities generously donated 43 acres of canal and towpath.
 In 1988 the county was awarded a $334,750 NYS grant to purchase additional land and develop a linear park.
 In 1999, the County was awarded a $670,000 TEA-21 grant to further improve the park.
-Since its initial purchase in 1969, the County has acquired over 83 acres of parkland, 5 locks, a dry dock and has developed over 5 miles of canal trail, interpretive displays, trail heads, picnic areas, and parking areas.
+Since its initial purchase in 1969, the County has acquired over 83 acres of parkland, 5 locks, a dry dock and has developed approximately 3 1/2 miles of canal trail, interpretive displays, trail heads, picnic areas, and parking areas.

 Sullivan County's D&H Canal Linear Park is operated and maintained by the Sullivan County Department of Parks, Recreation and Beautification.
 The park is open year round from dawn to dusk.
 The linear park is located adjacent to the Route 209 corridor in the Town of Mamakating, Sullivan County.
 Access to the towpath trail can be made from several points located along the trail between the Village of Wurtsboro and the Hamlet of Phillipsport (see location map).
 The trail is intended to accommodate a variety of users, including hikers, walkers, nature enthusiasts, bicyclists, joggers, cross country skiers and snowshoeing (motorized vehicles and horses are prohibited).
 The canal itself offers fine fishing (NYS Fishing License Required) and canoeing.